Foundation Water Damage: Everything You Need To Know

 Warning Sign #2: Standing Water in a Basement or Crawlspace

 Water in a basement or a flooded crawlspace could be a plumbing issue, like broken pipes or appliances, or it could be caused by water seeping in through cracks in the foundation or gutter runoff.

 This seepage can lead to mold growth and weaken wooden support structures, making it critical to address.
 Check to see if your gutters are properly installed and cleaned.

-You should also consult a professional to identify if cracks in the foundation are the true source.
+You should also consult a professional to identify if cracks in the foundation are the true source of the water damage.

 Warning Sign #3: Jammed Windows & Doors